|

 International Symposium on Functional Gastrointestinal

-Disorders, Milwaukee, WI, USA
+Pain” Milwaukee, WI, USA.

-System”, invited speaker, Queen Mary, University of London
+2006 (Sep) Invited Speaker, Queen Mary, University of London

-plenary lecture given at the joint conference of the American
+2006 (Sep) Plenary lecture, the joint conference of the American

 Gastroenterological Association (AGA) and the British Society

-for Gastroenterology, Cambridge University, England, UK.
+Visceral Pain”, Cambridge University, England, UK.

 Florida, Gainesville, FL, USA.